uqlibrary/technology-training/R/ggplot2_intro.md

 At the end of this session you will be able to:

    * Have a visualisation package installed (ggplot2)
-   * Learn how to import files
+   * Learn how to explore data
    * Learn about the basic ggplot2 layers
    * Create diferent kinds of plots
    * Be able to modify plots quickly